 The jury in the Alameda County Superior Court hearing awarded Leavitt $1.2 million for her lost wages, $1.3 million for medical costs, $5 million to compensate family members and $22 million for pain and suffering.
 The company's shares declined sharply following the $29 million verdicts.

 Publicly, Johnson & Johnson claims that its products are safe for consumers.
-However, it's been made evident through documentation that there were ongoing concerns for years regarding the carcinogenic asbestos often found underground nearby talc.
+However, it's evident through documentation that there were ongoing concerns for years regarding the carcinogenic asbestos often found nearby underground talc.

-Following the verdict, J&J issued a statement expressing disappointment with the decision, citing serious evidentiary and procedural errors throughout the proceeding.
+Following the verdict, J&J issued a statement expressing disappointment with the decision, citing severe evidentiary and procedural errors throughout the proceeding.
 The company plans to appeal the decision eventually.

 Despite mixed results with previous appeals, J&J champions decades of test results claiming their powder didn’t cause cancer or contain any asbestos.
-So far, over 13,000 people have filed lawsuits against J&J claiming that its talc-based products cause cancer.
+So far, over 13,000 people have filed talcum powder lawsuits against J&J claiming that its talc-based products cause disease.

 A New York Times report in 2018 revealed that the company had spent decades concealing negative information about the potential risks associated with asbestos.